LearnOnDemandSystems/docs/tms/end-user-student-faqs/basics/use-subscription-catalog.md

 [Return to Article contents](#article-contents)

-## Simple Course Catalog Version 2
+## On Demand Subscription Catalog Version 2

-Version 2 of the Simple course catalog includes revised tiles giving more room for course descriptions, a tile or list view, an updated filter to save space in the browser window and triangulated images for courses that do not have an image set up.
+Version 2 of the On demand subscription catalog includes revised tiles giving more room for course descriptions, a tile or list view, an updated filter to save space in the browser window and triangulated images for courses that do not have an image set up.

 The list view gives more space for descriptions.